-- Any costume that gives the appearance of being a member of United States military or law enforcement organization of the 20th century or later will not be permitted.
+- Any costume that gives the appearance of being a member of any non fictional military or law enforcement organization of the 20th century or later will not be permitted.
 Exception: Genuine military personnel may wear their uniforms.

 Planned “Spontaneous” Group Activities (Flash Mobs, Performance Art etc.)

 On occasion, parades, moving performances, LARP-style games or other mobile events may occur at CONvergence.
 These events are welcome in the Garden Court, Smoker’s Paradise or the Central Corridor of the Convention.
 We recommend that you provide advanced notification of your plans to Operations and Programming.
 When engaging in such activities without advanced notice to and approval from Operations and Programming, please avoid the North Tower, Programming Spaces, individual parties (unless invited), the hotel bar and restaurant, and spaces such as The Bridge and ConSuite.

 Pets are not permitted in convention space.
 Service Animals, as defined under the ADA, are welcome in all areas of CONvergence.